Satsujjinn/RecruitmentSite/server/README.md

 npm run dev
 ```

 The server connects to MongoDB using the `MONGO_URI` environment variable.
+Set `JWT_SECRET` to sign authentication tokens.
 User avatars can be uploaded to an Amazon S3 bucket when AWS credentials and `AWS_BUCKET_NAME` are set.